rajesh-ranjan-git/MongoDBInDepth/README.md

 ==> $and -> And
 --> db.collection-name.find({$and : [{condition 1}, {condition2}, ...]});
--> $and performs a logical AND operation an array of expressions, where all expressions must br true for the document to match.
+-> $and performs a logical AND operation an array of expressions, where all expressions must be true for the document to match.
 -> E.g. --> db.collection-name.find({$and : [{"fieldname" : {$conditional-operator : value}}, {"fieldname : "value"}, ...]});

 It could be done using db.collection-name.find({"fieldname" : {$conditional-operator : value}, "fieldname : "value", ...});